HarryChenTw/heart-disease-prediction-and-analysis/README.md

 <img src="/output_img/permutation_importance.png" width="400">

 ### Patrial Dependency Plot
 Feature importance and permutation importance can only tell us which attribute is more important for model to predict.
-We cannot know this attribute increase or decrease the probability of having heart disease. chest_pain_type_typical_angina :<br />
+We cannot know this attribute increase or decrease the probability of having heart disease.
+So we pick some high-score features discovered in previous part, and plot PDP to see the presnet of given feature will increase or decrease the probability of getting heart disease. chest_pain_type_typical_angina :<br />
 <img src="/output_img/pdp_chest_pain_type_typical_angina.png" width="800">